makocp/ChatXpress/README.md

 ### Unfocus context for keyboard dismiss (ChatView -> Drawer)
 - The keyboard gets reopened again, after the drawer gets opened.
 Here the reference for fixing this issue: [](https://github.com/flutter/flutter/issues/54277#issuecomment-640998757)

+### Login Validation
+- There is only one error message to hint, that email OR password are incorrect.
+Otherwise a  malicious user could potentially brute force the password from another user or see if a given email is registered or not.

 ## References/Info

 - [Mitch Koko](https://www.youtube.com/@createdbykoko)